Suppose we push constantly ahead, change lanes to grab a bit of headway,

 - Fast merging becomes impossible.

-- Incoming cars create a huge back-up.
+- Incoming cars will grow a huge long back-up.

 - Cars must slooooowly take turns merging.